Daniel Vettori: Captaincy

-Prior to becoming captain on a permanent basis in 2007, Vettori had captained New Zealand in ODI cricket on occasion.
+Prior to becoming captain on a permanent basis in 2007 after the retirement of Former Team Captain Stephen Fleming, Vettori had captained New Zealand in ODI cricket on occasion.
 He captained New Zealand at the inaugural Twenty20 World Championship in South Africa and subsequently was appointed the team's captain in all formats.

 Vettori's captaincy began with a losing Test series in England and attracted some criticism during the ODI series which followed.
 He had shouted from the balcony at The Oval following a controversial run out and later refused to shake hands with the England team after the match.
 This approach contrasted with Fleming's more languid, laid back style.

 Vettori stood down from the captaincy and retired from One day International and Twenty20 International cricket after the 2011 World Cup.
 He was recalled into the ODI team for the 2013 ICC Champions Trophy and the 2015 Cricket World Cup, by which time he had retired from Test cricket, his final Test match was as an emergency injury replacement against Pakistan in November 2014.